Warburg Pincus hires Cisco's top dealmaker

 At Cisco, Carmel led a 45-person team responsible for worldwide acquisitions and venture capital investment strategy, according to his LinkedIn profile.

-He led more than 30 acquisitions totalling over $20 billion (12.1 billion pounds) during his 10-year stint at Cisco and also managed the firm's $2 billion venture portfolio, according to the profile.
+He led more than 30 acquisitions totaling over $20 billion during his 10-year stint at Cisco and also managed the firm's $2 billion venture portfolio, according to the profile.

 These deals include Cisco's purchase of cable set-top box maker Scientific Atlanta in 2006 for $6.9 billion, and online video conferencing company WebEx for $2.9 billion in 2007.